raymondkeogh/doggystyle/README.md

 -------

 In order to fully test the website I first set out the criteria that must be met in order for a successful launch.
-1. All links must on the website must connect to the correct location.
+1. All links on the website must connect to the correct location.
-2. All images and elements on website must load correctly and quickly.
+2. All images and elements on website must load correctly.
 3. All fallback fonts must work visually should the first choice fonts be unavailable.
 4. All elements on the website must be responsive, resizing for different screen sizes and maintaining their integrity with no overlapping.
 5. All photos in gallery must be clickable, expand to full size and be closable.
 This must be achievable in both desktop and mobile screen layouts.
 They must also respond to hover by expanding by 1.2x their original size.
 The photos should also have an arrow for scrolling through the gallery in fullscreen.
 6. All external links direct to the correct website.
 7. The website loads correctly and functions on Chrome, Internet Explorer, Safari and Firefox browsers.
-8. The website performs as required as outlined in User Stories for External users and the site owner.
+8. The website performs as required as outlined in User Stories for external users and the site owner.

 All testing is documented in the MS1-Testing Mac Numbers [spreadsheet](assets/testing/MS1-testing.numbers), [Excel](assets/testing/MS1-testing.xlsx) and in [pdf](assets/testing/MS1-testing.pdf) format

-W3 HTML Validation was done via [https://validator.w3.org/](https://validator.w3.org/) W3 CSS Validation was done via [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)
+W3 HTML Validation was done via [https://validator.w3.org/](https://validator.w3.org/).

+W3 CSS Validation was done via [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)

 Bugs
 -------

-Site logo shift from left to right hand side of screen when width of screen drops below 992px.
+Bug: Site logo shift from left to right hand side of screen when width of screen drops below 992px.
 Fix: Changed position to absolute and positioned left and top to 0.

-contact button in footer covers the Phone number and email section when screen goes below 578px.
+Bug: Contact button in footer covers the Phone number and email section when screen goes below 578px.
 Fix: set contact details to display:none as the footer was too cluttered.

-Initially I used bootsraps buttons but had issues with specificity and applying styles to the class I created for button.
+Bug: bootsraps buttons but had issues with specificity and applying styles to the class I created for button.
 Fix: I did consider giving the body an id tag but then ended up copying the bootstrap button parameters and styling my own button and added my own 3d click effect using box-shadow and display properties.

-on creating a parallax effect for the background when scrolling rather than keeping the background fixed there is a white band being pulled up when scrolling to bottom
+Bug: On creating a parallax effect for the background when scrolling rather than keeping the background fixed there is a white band being pulled up when scrolling to bottom
 Fix: Changed position on the ‘sales-pitch’ element from ‘absolute’ to ‘relative’.

-The phone number input is allowing characters even though ‘tel’ validation is set in the input.
+Bug: The phone number input is allowing characters even though ‘tel’ validation is set in the input.
 Fix: None as of yet.
+The fix for this bug is outside the remit of this project.

-The header and footer have a gap on the right hand side.
+Bug: The header and footer have a gap on the right hand side.
 Fix: Moved the footer into a div and gave the div class ".container-fluid"

-The footer is jumping up when reducing the screen size.
+Bug: The footer is jumping up when reducing the screen size.
 Fix: I had erroneously put a media query in 'table screen size' section.
 Footer fine once code removed.

 Bug: After W3 Validation for CSS and HTML the gallery navigation and close buttons are missing.
 Fix: I had somehow deleted the script link for lightbox.

+Bug: After W3 Validation for CSS and HTML I changed a button inside a anchor tag to a form to pass the validation.
+The buttons did not click through to link.
+Fix: I had incorrectly placed a button inside a form when it should have been an input field.

 Deployment
 ----------